-If you are a Tech Lead or striving to become a Tech Lead, it's your job to educate and improve yourself on all the aspects of this role.
+If you are already a Technical Lead or want to know how to become a Technical Lead, it's your job to educate and improve yourself on all the aspects of this role.
 Being good at software development is an obvious basis, but it's not enough.

-Thankfully, you can learn most of the required skills from books, blogs, or talks and start practicing them now.
+Thankfully, you can learn most of the required Tech Lead responsibilities and skills from books, blogs, or talks and start practicing them right away.

 The are only two questions you should ask yourself:

 This guide is the answer to both.
-It's a collection of the most effective resources on the various aspects of technical leadership, which, combined with mindful practice, will help you to improve as a Tech Lead, or become one.
+It's a collection of the most effective resources on the various aspects of tech leadership, which, combined with mindful practice, will help you to become a successful Tech Lead!

 Think how confident you are in each of the areas presented below, and rate yourself from, say, 1 to 5.
 Pick the weakest area and commit to read and practice relevant skills until you feel you progressed by one point in your rate system.
 Then, pick the next weakest area, and so on.
 Strive for balance, not perfection.